N3M3515069/photonic-crystal/pixel_mapping/README.md

 ## Purpose

-The professor's validation workflow requires comparing the silicon hole geometry of GAN-generated images against the highest-accuracy real image from the dataset.
-This tool measures the diameter of a single cropped silicon hole from both images so the structural difference can be quantified before running full Lumerical FDTD simulation.
+This tool measures the diameter of a single cropped silicon hole from both a real Lumerical FDTD image and a GAN-generated output so the structural difference can be quantified before running full Lumerical FDTD simulation.

 ---